OmarVCRZ/CIS486-SOBIE/README.md

 3.2 User Stories
 Attendee Section
 - As_a new attendee, I want to understand what SOBIE is about and the simple registration form so I can easily sign up.
-- As_a conference attendee, I want to find event details and attend a conference.
+- As_a conference attendee, I want to find event details and attend a conference by finding scheduled dates.
 - As_a conference attendee, I want to log in view my previous registrations, and track my past conference information.
 Researcher/Presenter Section
 - As_a researcher, I want a clear step-by-step process for submitting my paper without any sense of confusion or being lost in information.